shobhitsinha04/gen_mem_module/README.md

 **Memory Module for Generative AI Simulation**

 This project implements a Memory Module designed to manage and analyze daily, weekly, and monthly activities for various personas.
-It leverages the capabilities of OpenAI's GPT-3.5-turbo to generate summaries and recommendations, enhancing the user experience by providing insights based on historical activities.
+It leverages the capabilities of OpenAI's GPT-3.5-turbo to generate detailed summaries and personalized recommendations, enhancing the user experience by providing actionable insights based on historical activities.

+The Memory Module tracks and stores activities for multiple personas, capturing the type of activity, location, and time period.
+For example, for persona 1 on 01-07-2024, activities might include going to the gym, having breakfast at home, and working at the university.

 _________________________________________________________________________________________________________________________________________________________________________________